 This is a beautiful lakeside resort.
 The lake itself is called Phewa Lake and is surrounded by forests and the snow-capped mountain peaks of the Annapurna Range which reflect in its waters.
 The views of the majestic backdrop of the Himalayas are sensational.
 You will find a number of hotels, pubs and bars strung along the shoreline.
 It is a good place to relax and enjoy the scenery.
 There are 6 other beautiful lakes in the vicinity of Pokhara which can all be visited and enjoyed.
 Swimming and boating are two of the main activities.
 You can visit the International Mountain dedicated to historical documents and chronicles about mountaineering and also about people living in the Himalayas plus descriptions of the 14 highest peaks together with exhibits about famous expeditions.
 A good place to watch the sunset or the sunrise is at the World Peace Pagoda on top of a hill just outside of Pokhara.

 Trekking in Nepal

 This can be done from both Kathmandu and Pokhara when on a Nepal trip and treks can be easy or strenuous depending on your interest and ability.
-They can be done stopping overnight at what are called Tea Houses which are basically tourist lodges or by sleeping overnight in tents.
+They can be done stopping overnight at what is called Tea Houses which are basically tourist lodges or by sleeping overnight in tents.
 Usually, most trekkers join a group which includes a guide, porters and full provisions.
 Treks can be customized to the individual ranging from one day to much longer periods of up to at least 3 weeks.
-Pokhara is the more popular starting point because of the proximity of the beautiful Annapurna mountain range.
+Pokhara is the more popular starting point because of its proximity to the beautiful Annapurna mountain range.